n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 * **Cohesion** - How well a team works together individually and collectively with other teams and how good they follow the executive order.

-High cohesion may negatively impact creativity capacity.
+`High cohesion may negatively impact creativity capacity`.
 If there is a very strict set of commands to execute a specific action or a high priority on a finite operational ROI and no investment in innovation, creativity capacity will be damaged consequently.

 The previous factors serve as a good theoretical standard to measure a given team's efficiency on conducted operations.
 Likely important is to know that there are various styles in which to organise operational teams.
 The following table shows Dave Aitel's (former NSA cyber-operative) Meta - operational team structures: